Exaga/SAREPO_theme/README.md

   HeaderName "/slackwarearm/.sarepo/header.php"
   ReadmeName "/slackwarearm/.sarepo/footer.php"
 ```
-**NB:** There are header.html and footer.html files available for those who do not have PHP server capabilities.
-In this case, just change header.php and footer.php to header.html and footer.html respectively.

 Edit the .sarepo/search.php file and set the $pathSearchDir variable.
 This is the full path to the Slackware ARM local mirror repository root directory named "slackwarearm".